Welcome to our forum. A Message To Our New and Prospective Members . Check out our Forum Rules. Lets keep this forum an enjoyable place to visit.

 Some of the most beautiful Christmas Carols originated in France!

-A slight variation of "Entre le Boeuf et L’Ane Gris", performed by Merle Mayes - cello!
+Here's a slightly different version of "Entre le Boeuf et L’Ane Gris", performed by Merle Mayes on cello!

 Here's a medley of two Provence Carols - "Bring a Torch, Jeanette, Isabell and Listen to me good Joseph", performed by Steve Muise.